kwirk/eventgallery/admin/doc/readme.md

 	Mail: svenbluege(at)gmail.com
 	Web: http://www.svenbluege.de

+## 2.6.6
+	- Bug Fixes
+		- Fixed an issue with the folder selection form field which throwed a exception like "Class 'JFormFieldList' not found".

 ## 2.6.5
 	- Bug Fixes
 		- the second row of images on an events list just loaded after you scroll on the